 Parents have primary responsibility for their children's welfare and health and as such must understand and accept their part in responding to medical issues.
-A student is not to be sent to school if he/she is infectious, or has been suffering from diarrhoea or vomiting in the previous 48 hours, or is unable to attend all lessons.
+A student is not to be sent to school if he/she is infectious or has been suffering from diarrhoea or vomiting in the previous 48 hours or is unable to attend all lessons If the student has an episode of vomiting at the school, he/she will be assessed by the College Nurse who will evaluate on an individual basis regarding other symptoms and possible causes.
+A decision as to whether or not the student will go home, will be made after this assessment.